gerefi/gerefi_documentation/Support.md

 A: You can but that's a bit scary.
 There are a lot of much nicer options like Windows 10 Snip Tool or [ShareX](https://getsharex.com/) for Windows screen snapshots or screen recording.

-### Q: Matt and Andrey are on Facebook, shall I message Matt or Andrey directly?
+### Q: Matt and Bruno are on Facebook, shall I message Matt or Bruno directly?

 A: Unfortunately we do not have resources for technical support via Facebook direct messages.
 Same about forum private messages.
 Please use public channels to have a higher chance of a response from the community.
 The more effort you make to ask a good question, the better response you would get.
 See also [HOWTO-ask-questions](HOWTO-ask-questions)